gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_project_manager.rst

   However, when compiling a multi-language application, or a pure C application, the project manager must be told which languages are of interest, which is done by setting the **Languages** attribute to a list of strings, each of which is the name of a language.
-Tools like *gnatmake* only know about Ada, while other tools like *gprbuild* know about many more languages such as C, C++, Fortran, assembly and others can be added dynamically.

   .. index:: Naming scheme (GNAT Project Manager)